 David F. Gordon

 David F. Gordon is Eurasia Group's head of research and director of global macro analysis.
-He is a member of the firm's executive committee, and is based in Washington, DC.
+He is a member of the firm's management committee, and is based in Washington, DC.

 Before joining Eurasia Group, David spent more than ten years working at the highest levels of US foreign and national security policy processes.
 From June 2007 to January 2009, David served as the director of policy planning under Secretary of State Condoleezza Rice.
 He played a leading role in developing policy ideas for Rice on issues ranging from Afghanistan and Pakistan to US engagement in East Asia to the multilateral response to the international financial crisis.
 He also led the department's strategic policy dialogues with more than 20 countries around the globe.